sasaki77/archiverappliance-datasource/docs/variables.md

 ```

 ## Variables Usage
-Variables is allowd to use only in `PV` and `Operator` field input and [Functions](functions) parameter.
-Using variables in other fields is not supported.
+Variables is allowed to use in each field and [Functions](functions) parameter except for `alias pattern` field.

 You can select multiple PVs from drop down menu with variables.